 Michael M.E.
 Johns, MD

-Dr. Johns received his bachelor's degree and continued with graduate studies in biology at Wayne State University in his hometown of Detroit.
-In 1969 he graduated with distinction from the University of Michigan Medical School.
-He remained at Michigan for his internship and residency.
-He joined the Medical Corps of the U.S. Army and was assistant chief of the Otolaryngology Service at Walter Reed Army Medical Center from 1975 to 1977.
-In 1977, he joined the Department of Otolaryngology and Maxillofacial Surgery at the University of Virginia Medical Center where he rose from Assistant Professor to the rank of Professor.
+Dr. Johns received his bachelor's degree at Wayne State University in his hometown of Detroit and graduated with distinction from the University of Michigan Medical School.
+After completing his residency training in Otolaryngology/Head and Neck Surgery at Michigan, he joined the Medical Corps of the U.S. Army and was assistant chief of the Otolaryngology Service at Walter Reed Army Medical Center.
+In 1977, he joined the Department of Otolaryngology and Maxillofacial Surgery at the University of Virginia Medical Center, where he rose to the rank of Professor.
 In 1984, Dr. Johns was recruited to Johns Hopkins as professor and chair of Otolaryngology-Head and Neck Surgery, a department he built into one of the country's largest and most prestigious.
-As Associate Dean for Clinical Practice he reorganized the faculty practice plan and planned and developed the Johns Hopkins Outpatient Center.
-As a cancer surgeon of head and neck tumors he was internationally recognized for his work and his studies of treatment outcomes.

 Dr. Johns has been married to Trina Johns since 1966, and they have two children, Christina and Michael, both practicing academic physicians.